 c.
-Any extra evidence (e.g. links to publications or background materials, from your organisation or external sources).
+Any extra evidence (e.g. links to publications or background materials, from your

 High fixed capacity tariffs are a major problem and there are already countries where this problem has been solved by taking into account the charger's utilisation.
 For low-utilisation chargers, variable tariffs have been increased and fixed tariffs reduced.